While Italian football club Internazionale acquired new owners last week, there were also profound changes going on at city rival AC Milan.

 The ruling by the Football Association to ban Liverpool and Uruguay striker Luis Suarez for eight matches and to fine him $63,000 for racial abuse has proved controversial for a number of reasons.

 It is the first time the governing body of English football has disciplined a player on such terms, a move that has been welcomed by many in the game as tangible evidence that talk of "kicking racism out of football" has some teeth.
-Read the rest of this entry »
+FULL POST

 Football stadiums can be more than just arenas for the many who frequent the stands to watch their team.
 Like a church for believers of the faith, supporters flock to the communal ground of the terrace to cheer on the side, reaffirm identity with their "tribe" and to bond with their brothers in arms through shared experience and song.